A qualitative study of the generalized dispersive systems with time-delay: The unbounded case: Well-posedness theory

 \subsection{Interpolation arguments}

-In this part of the work, we present the proof of the well-posedness result for the system \eqref{11}.
-To that, let us introduce an interpolation argument due to Tartar \cite{tartar1972interpolation} and adapted by Bona and Scott \cite[Theorem 4.3]{bona1976solutions}.
+In this part of the work, we prove the well-posedness of the system \eqref{11}.
+To do that, let us introduce an interpolation argument due to Tartar \cite{tartar1972interpolation} and adapted by Bona and Scott \cite[Theorem 4.3]{bona1976solutions}.